Battery storage

 About the project

-These batteries, roughly the size of a Public phone booth, aim to act as “solar sponges,” soaking up excess solar energy for later use, helping to facilitate the transition towards renewable energy sources and supporting the community’s Climate Emergency Response Plan.
+The BESS units are roughly the size of a Public phone booth, aim to act as “solar sponges,” soaking up excess solar energy for later use, helping to facilitate the transition towards renewable energy sources and supporting the community’s Climate Emergency Response Plan.

 For further information or enquiries, please get in touch with the project team at community@mondo.com.au